xtreme1-io/xtreme1/README.md

 # Intro #
-BasicAI Xtreme1 is an open source suite that speedily develops and iterates your datasets and models.
-The built in AI-assisted tools take your labeling efforts to the next level of efficiency.
+BasicAI Xtreme1 is an open-source suite that speedily develops and iterates your datasets and models.
+The built-in AI-assisted tools take your labeling efforts to the next level of efficiency.
 Your full data-centric MLOps lifecycle is taken care of with reproducibility, manageability, and automation.

 Xtreme1 was released under the open-source Apache License 2.0 in September 2022.